 8.3.
 Formatting the MOXA to the factory settings

 If for some reason the system is corrupted may be necessary to reboot the MOXA to the default factory settings.
 Notice that you need to backup or have available a copy of the installation file install130614.tar.
 After the system is formatted, all the configurations files will be deleted including the network settings.
-The whole procedure requires that the MOXA is connected by a HyperTerminal and a FTP client
+The whole procedure requires that the MOXA is connected by a HyperTerminal and a FTP client.

 Reboot the system simply by using the command reboot.